jkdragonite/swen222actualfinalcommit/src/game/GamePackageREADME.txt

 	//		the 0-1 denotes lock state
 	//e.g. locked door at 0,1 and an unlocked door at 3,0 = 'd010301'

-	//we secondly update containers with storage, sending an 's'., followed by their x,y location
+	//we secondly update containers with storage, sending an 's', followed by their x,y location
 	//and either a 0 or 1, to denote whether the container is empty or not.
 	//If 1, char 'i' is sent followed by a number denoting which object it is (as defined in a
 	//level file)